nclarius/pyPL/README.md

 # Have fun!

-I am happy to learn about any bugs or improvement suggestions.
+I am happy to learn about any comments, bugs or improvement suggestions.